-The FIERF Trustees reviewed and updated the extensive list of activities needed to overcome the challenges and move the industry along the path toward its vision.
+The FIA Technical Committee reviewed and updated the extensive list of activities needed to overcome the challenges and move the industry along the path toward its vision.
 These results are presented in Appendix B. Just as the challenge results show the broad range of issues facing the forging industry, the list of needed activities indicates the diverse range of research, development, education, and other pursuits that could be part of the industry's strategic response.
 In particular, the activities identify specific action agendas in the areas listed below.
-While all of the action agendas represent important priorities for action, six were indicated as having the highest priority.
-These six appear in italics.
+While all of the action agendas represent important priorities for action, these areas were indicated as having the highest priority.